ghoniem123/activewear-store/Frontend/README.md

 # 🛍️ ActiveWear Frontend

 This is the frontend for the **ActiveWear** E-Commerce platform.
-It is built using **React** and **Vite**, and it communicates with the backend API to display product listings, support filtering, manage carts, and handle checkout flows.
+It is built using **React** and **Vite**, and it communicates with the backend API to display product listings, support filtering, manage carts, order tracking and handle checkout flows.

 ---